List of Veronica Mars characters: Abel Koontz

 Christian Clemenson plays Abel Koontz, Lilly Kane's falsely confessed murderer.
 Koontz was the person at Kane software who perfected streaming media but was cheated out of the patent.
-He then tried to invent a technology that "would put Kane out of business," though he failed, and his wife walked out on him.
+He then tried to invent a technology that "would put Kane out of business", though he failed, and his wife walked out on him.
 Three months after Lilly's murder, Koontz confessed to murdering her.
 Lamb found Lilly's backpack and shoes while searching Abel's houseboat, backing up Koontz's confession.
 Until this point, Keith's investigation was squarely focused on the Kane family as suspects.
-It was Keith's failure to investigate Koontz that led to his eventual ousting as Neptune's Sheriff.
+It was Keith's failure to investigate Koontz that led to his eventual ousting as Neptune's sheriff.
 A year later, when Veronica started to investigate Lilly's murder, she visited Koontz on death row twice.
-During their first visit, Koontz quickly recognizes Veronica and reveals that Jake Kane maybe her birth father.
+During their first visit, Koontz quickly recognizes Veronica and reveals that Jake Kane may be her birth father.
 She was suspicious of Koontz's confession because he fired his attorney while on death row, and she discovered that the same shoes found in Koontz's houseboat were in Lilly's room at the time of the murder.
 Veronica sneaked into Koontz's doctor's office and stole both his and Duncan's medical files.
 She found out that Duncan had type-4 epilepsy, whose symptoms included violent outbursts and seizures.
 For the first time, Veronica realized that Duncan was a possible suspect in Lilly's murder.
 She also found out that Abel Koontz had stomach cancer and that he was dying.
 She concluded that Jake Kane paid Koontz to confess to the murder, even though he was not the perpetrator, so that Keith Mars' investigation into the Kane family would end.
 Koontz accepted the offer because he knew he was dying and intended to give the money to his daughter, Amelia DeLongpré, who he had neglected in the past.
 Veronica locates Abel's daughter to help prove that he is innocent, but Clarence Wiedman, head of Kane security, bribes her with three million dollars in exchange for her silence.
 During Veronica's second visit to Koontz, she told him that she knew that he was dying and that he was paid to confess to the murder.
 Koontz's innocence was further solidified when Keith went to Las Vegas to talk to a prostitute with Koontz at Lilly's murder.
-Koontz's final appearance was in the second-season episode "Rat Saw God."
+Koontz's final appearance was in the second-season episode "Rat Saw God".
 After being cleared of all murder charges and released from prison, he asks Veronica to help locate Amelia before he dies.
 While investigating, Veronica discovers that Amelia's boyfriend killed her after they blackmailed Clarence Wiedman for more money.
 Instead of telling him the truth, Veronica says that his daughter was happily living in Aspen and that she could not fly down yet because of the weather.
 He then dies at the end of the episode, but it is not shown.